38 Special (band): 1980–1999

-By 1987, Don Barnes had decided to leave the band to go out on his own.
-He recorded an album called Ride the Storm, which, though slated for release in 1989, was shelved after A&M Records was sold and did not see the light of day until 2017 – some 28 years later.

-In the meantime, the group moved on, bringing in guitarist Danny Chauncey, after drummer Steve Brookins also decided to leave, and singer/keyboardist Max Carl, from West Coast rhythm and blues unit Jack Mack & the Heart Attack.
+By 1987, Don Barnes, who was having differences with Carlisi and some of the others, had decided to leave the band to go out on his own.
+He recorded an album called Ride the Storm, which, though slated for release in 1989, was shelved after A&M Records was sold, and was not released until 2017–some 28 years later.
+In the meantime, the group moved on bringing in San Francisco guitarist Danny Chauncey, after drummer Steve Brookins also decided to leave, and singer/keyboardist Max Carl, from West Coast rhythm and blues group Jack Mack & the Heart Attack.

-The next release, Rock & Roll Strategy (June 1988), saw the group playing down their heavy guitar sound and putting forth a more 1980s pop keyboard-oriented approach, led by Carl's more R&B-style voice.
+The next release, Rock & Roll Strategy (June 1988), had the group playing down their heavy guitar sound and putting forth a more 1980s pop keyboard-oriented approach, led by Carl's more R&B-style voice.
 "Second Chance" (taken from Rock & Roll Strategy) was a No. 1 hit on Billboards adult contemporary chart in early 1989.

-Carl was also lead singer on "The Sound of Your Voice" (Billboard Hot 100 No. 33 in 1991) from Bone Against Steel (July 1991), which saw the group moving from A&M to the British label Charisma Records.
-That same year, Bobby Capps came aboard as keyboardist/co-singer and drummer Scott Meeder replaced Jack Grondin after the latter decided to leave the music business.
-But the band found themselves without a home after Charisma folded in 1992.
+Carl was also lead singer on "The Sound of Your Voice" (Billboard Hot 100 No. 33 in 1991) from Bone Against Steel (July 1991), which saw the group moving from A&M to the American iteration of the British label Charisma Records.
+That same year, Arkansas native Bobby Capps (from Johnny Van Zant Band) came aboard as keyboardist/co-singer and drummer Scott Meeder replaced Jack Grondin after Grondin decided to leave the music business to pursue a career as a Christian missionary.
+The band found themselves without a home after Charisma folded in 1992.

 After touring with the band through the spring of 1992, Max Carl decided to depart, making way for the return of Don Barnes.
 Since that time, the band has mostly concentrated on touring, with an occasional release of new material.
 Scott Hoffman took over the drum chair from Meeder later in 1992.
 Donny Baldwin (ex-Jefferson Starship) filled in for Hoffman on some 1996 tour dates after Hoffman was down with a broken arm, but Gary "Madman" Moffatt (formerly of Cactus) has been the band's drummer since 1997.

+In early 1997, 38's long time guitarist/co-founder Jeff Carlisi, tired of the endless touring, decided to leave to form the Bonnie Blue Band, which led to the supergroup Big People, which also featured Benjamin Orr (from the Cars), Liberty DeVitto (from Billy Joel's band), Derek St. Holmes (ex-Ted Nugent) and Pat Travers.
+Unfortunately Big People failed to launch after the death of Benjamin Orr in 2000.

-Through the small Razor & Tie label, 38 Special released "Fade to Blue" from the album Resolution (June 1997).
+Through the small Razor & Tie label, 38 Special released "Fade to Blue" from the album Resolution (The last album to feature Carlisi, released in June 1997).
 The single hit No. 33 on the Mainstream Rock chart in 1997.

-Since 1997's Resolution, two more releases have followed on the CMC International and Sanctuary Records labels, respectively A Wild-Eyed Christmas Night (September 2001) and Drivetrain (July 2004).
+Since 1997's Resolution, two more releases came out on the CMC International and Sanctuary Records labels, respectively A Wild-Eyed Christmas Night (September 2001) and Drivetrain (July 2004).